Does Greek yogurt cause bloating?

 This page is educational, not medical advice.
 Sudden, severe, or persistent symptoms deserve professional care.

-Why Greek yogurt may trigger symptoms
+Why Greek yogurt may feel difficult

 Bloating can happen when poorly absorbed carbohydrates ferment in the gut and create gas.
 Portion size, speed of eating, stress, and baseline gut sensitivity can all change the reaction.

-For IBS-sensitive people, the total meal matters.
+For people with IBS, the total meal matters.
 A food can feel different when it is paired with wheat, dairy, beans, sugar alcohols, large portions, alcohol, or a stressful day.

 Common symptoms people watch